 If you’ve decided to go for self-publishing but you’re not sure where to begin, this article is for you.
 I’m an indie author of three books and have been working with self-published writers for most of my adult life.
 I’ve made mistakes, learned from them, and am still constantly learning and improving.
 It’s great fun, and I hope you’ll have fun, too!

-Before we begin, don’t forget to sign up for my monthly newsletter for a free chapter of Oath: A Black Diamond novel, freebies, and first dibs on new releases.
+Before we begin, don’t forget to sign up for Poppy’s monthly newsletter for a free book!

 Here are the steps you need to take to self-publish your first book: